 The Boxster comes standard with A/C, power windows and locks, cruise control, a four-speaker AM/FM/CD stereo system, Bluetooth smartphone connectivity, partial leather upholstery, power-adjustable seat backrests (manual height and fore/aft) and 18-inch wheels.

-Notable options include wall-to-wall leather upholstery, active sports seats, a Bose surround sound system, a navigation system with voice command functionality and a sport exhaust system.
+Notable options include wall-to-wall leather upholstery, active sports seats and a Bose surround sound system.

 Other performance options include carbon ceramic brakes and a Porsche Torque Vectoring (PTV) system with a mechanical rear axle differential lock.

-All Boxster models are fitted as standard with dual front, thorax and head airbags in addition to traction and stability control systems and safety hoops that deploy behind the headrests in rollover situations.
+All Boxster models are fitted with dual front, thorax and head airbags in addition to traction and stability control systems and safety hoops that deploy behind the headrests in rollover situations.
+A tire pressure monitoring system also comes standard.